Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/Nostalgic-SECCONCTF14.md

 <br>

-In the challenge, since the plaintexts are all 15 bytes, the for loop that does the accumulation only loops once, so let's simplify it:
+In this challenge, the ciphertexts are always the same size and the for loop that does the accumulation only loops twice, so let's simplify it: